 Brent crude oil is extracted from the North Sea, and WTI is extracted in North America.
-WTI is known to be the best quality from the oil benchmarks as it used for diesel fuel.
+WTI is known to be the best quality from the oil benchmarks as it is used for diesel fuel.
 However, Brent is recognised for its high-quality gasoline production.
-There are other factors that also need to be considered when determining the price of the two benchmarks, this includes transportation fees, amount of production and the availability of storage facilities.
+There are other factors that also need to be considered when determining the price of the two benchmarks, including transportation fees, amount of production and the availability of storage facilities.

 Trading Metals: Gold & Silver